 Those who are phubbers or interact with them should have frank discussions with those close to them, Manhattan-based licensed clinical psychologist Joseph Cilona told Yahoo Health.
 Discuss your feelings and establish boundaries that you’ll follow during future cellphone use.
 Consider these ideas to break your harmful technology habits:

 - Turn off social media notifications.
 Do you really need to know every time someone posts to your Facebook page or sends you a tweet?
 Probably not.
 Turn off those alerts.

 - Enhance your technology downtime by helping others.
 One app, called Forest, “allows you to plant a virtual tree every time you use the app to disconnect from your phone.
 The tree will grow until you turn off the app.
 Then it dies.
 Users can spend virtual coins they acquire in Forest to support real-life tree planting.

 - Familiarize yourself with the Do Not Disturb function on your phone.
 You can use a feature that automatically blocks alerts and rings during certain times or only allows the phone to notify you if the calls or messages are sent from those you specify.

 - Set “power hours.”
 Those are designated times to check email and other social media.
 Compressing response-related work into short periods of time each day — say one to two hours — was one of the habits of the most-productive people, according to researcher and author Scott Belsky, writing on Mashable.
-Belsky compiled his extensive interview into the book “Making Ideas Happen: Overcoming The Obstacles Between Vision & Reality.”
-His focus was keeping the phone from interrupting productivity, but it can also be applied to preventing interruptions during important times and conversations with loved ones.
+Belsky compiled his extensive interviews on the topic into the book “Making Ideas Happen: Overcoming the Obstacles Between Vision and Reality.”
+His focus was keeping the phone from interrupting productivity, but the concept can also be applied to preventing interruptions during important times and conversations with loved ones.